 Our Will writing Solicitors have a wealth of experience in drafting both simple and complex Wills.

-We can offer an initial meeting with one of our Will writers to discuss your particular requirements and talk to you about the most tax-efficient way of planning your Will.
+We offer an initial call or meeting with one of our Will writers to discuss your particular requirements and talk to you about the most tax-efficient way of planning your Will.

 A Trust can be used to regulate the way two or more people own a property or safeguard children or vulnerable people in a Will.

 Trusts are often very legally technical and need specialist tax knowledge.
-Our specialist team of Will writing Solicitors will use their expertise to make sure your finances are safeguarded for you and your family.
+Our specialist team of Will and Trusts Solicitors will use their expertise to make sure your finances are safeguarded for you and your family.

 Common Types of Trusts include:

 - Declaration of Trust (Deed of Trust) to regulate ownership of a house, for details see Do I Need a Declaration of Trust?

 - Will Trust appointing your Trustees to look after your Estate until your children are old enough to inherit

 - Trust for a Disabled Child that will carry on throughout their life

 - A Discretionary Trust protects family wealth for future generations while also providing for family members, see What is a Discretionary Trust and How Does it Work?

 - A Personal Injury Trust that will preserve your compensation and still enable you to receive benefits, see Personal Injury Trusts and Means Tested Benefits.